sanket-cpu/zenmity/README.md

-# auselessthing
+# ZeNMITy

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+An Android application built using Flutter.

+## About the App

+This project contains pdf handouts of various subjects at NMIT , Bangalore.
+It is built using the Firebase Database, that enables users to update notes in real-time.

+## How - To

 A few resources to get you started if this is your first Flutter project: